greatfrontend/top-angular-interview-questions/README.md

       ) {}

       updateMessage() {
+        // Update the signal.
+With OnPush, if `message` was a regular property,
+        // we'd need manual CD.
+With Signals, it often handles itself, but manual CD
+        // might still be useful for edge cases or non-signal changes. this.message.set(
-        // Example: Updating data outside Zone.js or when using OnPush this.message = 'Message updated at ' + new Date().toLocaleTimeString();
+          'Message updated at ' + new Date().toLocaleTimeString()
+        );

         // Choose one method depending on the scenario:

-        // Method 1: Trigger change detection for this component and its children this.cdr.detectChanges();
+        // Method 1: Trigger change detection for this component and its children
+        // Useful if the component's change detector was detached or for immediate updates.
+        // this.cdr.detectChanges();

         // Method 2: Mark this component and ancestors for check (common with OnPush)
-        // This is usually sufficient and more performant than detectChanges()
+        // This is usually sufficient and more performant than detectChanges() when using OnPush.
-        // this.cdr.markForCheck();
+        // This example uses a signal, which will automatically mark the component dirty when read in template.
+        // However, if `message` was a regular property, `markForCheck()` would be crucial. this.cdr.markForCheck();

         // Method 3: Trigger change detection for the entire application
         // this.appRef.tick();